LBess/obsidian-alloy-mind/README.md

 ## Description

-A custom plugin I built to help with my usage of the the Obsidian note taking app.
+This is an Obsidian plugin I've built with a set of disparate features to help with my usage of the app.

-Current features:
+### Features
 1. Organize daily notes from a flat root directory into weekly directories
-2. Copy daily notes' dream journal entries into a yearly dream journal note
+2. Copy daily notes' dream journal entries into yearly dream journal notes
-3. Add up time entries for a given daily note (This is a holdover from my time using the app as a consultant)
+3. Add up time entries for a given daily note (A holdover from my time using the app as a consultant)

-## Installation

-1. Move the downloaded release zip file into `../YOUR_VAULT/.obsidian/plugins`
-2. Unzip the release file
-3. Run `yarn install`

-## Build

-1. Run `yarn build`
+4. Highlight a word and lookup its definition

 ## Deploy

-1. Set the OBSIDIAN environment variable to the root directory of the Obsidian vault you want to deploy to.
+1. Set the `OBSIDIAN` environment variable to the root directory of the Obsidian vault you want to deploy to.
 2. Run `yarn build:deploy`

 ## Debug

-Type "ctrl + shift + i" on Windows or "option + cmd + i" on Mac in the Obsidian Vault to open the console
+Use `ctrl + shift + i` on Windows or `option + cmd + i` on Mac in Obsidian to open the developer console and view logs

-## TODO:

-1. Github Action to create a Release on merge to `main`